DEVELOPING A PERSONAL PHILOSOPHY

 You may even choose a few from the list if that helps you.
 Once you've done that, see if you can select the top 3-5 words that cut to the core of who you are, and what you value most.
 Once you’ve done this, you may even sharpen it into a phrase in your own vocabulary that is unique to you.

 The next step is where it gets tricky.
 Are you able to write out your personal philosophy in 25 words or less?
 Using the values you have chosen, bring them to life in a concrete purpose statement that represents what they mean to you in an actionable way.
 Some values may stick out more than others, and that is fine.
 Be curious and just start with whatever comes to mind.
 You might not get it on the first try!
 Here are some examples:

 “To find creative ways in which to help others understand and overcome their barriers in the pursuit of flow and self-actualization”

 “To help inspire and be a positive presence for those around me, and continue to learn and grow as a leader”

 “My purpose is to follow my passion.
 Success means doing what I love for a living”

 Now memorize it.
 Put it somewhere visible.
 You want this to be ingrained into your mind so that it will guide every decision and every goal you make from here on out.

 Now here comes the kicker.
 Can you sharpen this down into 5 words?
 3 words?
 1 word?
 What does it all come down to for you?
 Love?
 Purpose?
 Determination?
-If someone asks you to write down your mission on the back of a business card, would you be able to do it?
-Answering these two statements may help you get started:
+If someone asks you to write down your purpose on the back of a business card, would you be able to do it?
+Answering these two priming statements may help get you started: